awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 ![\[Relationship between instance, instance store volumes, and EBS volumes.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/block_device_mapping_figure.png)

 Note that this example block device mapping is used in the example commands and APIs in this topic\.
-You can find example commands and APIs that create block device mappings in [Specifying a block device mapping for an AMI](#create-ami-bdm) and [Updating the block device mapping when launching an instance](#Using_OverridingAMIBDM)\.
+You can find example commands and APIs that create block device mappings in [Specify a block device mapping for an AMI](#create-ami-bdm) and [Update the block device mapping when launching an instance](#Using_OverridingAMIBDM)\.

 ### How devices are made available in the operating system<a name="bdm-to-os"></a>